jsnchez16/Log-Monitoring-With-ELK-Stack/README.md

 This extracts the information from the timestamp, user, file, action, status, and category fields.

 For date, which converts date and time strings into digital formats, the **match** and **target** fields are used.
-The timestamp field is collected in the specified format, and this is then designated as the target in Kibana.
+The timestamp field is collected in the specified format, and it is then designated as the target in Kibana.

 Finally, the **Elasticsearch{}** is used as **Output plugin**.
 The hosts field specifies the localhost address and port where the Elasticsearch instance (cluster) is running, as well as the index, where the indexed information should be stored. **stdout{}** is used for debugging.